Help Centre

 Does the Interim Federal Health Program provide coverage for mental health services?

-The IFHP also covers mental health services provided by allied health professionals (such as clinical psychologists, psychotherapists, or counselling therapists) under the IFHP Supplemental Coverage.
+The IFHP also includes mental health coverage for services provided by allied health professionals (such as clinical psychologists, psychotherapists, social workers or counselling therapists) under the IFHP Supplemental Coverage.
 To become an IFHP registered provider, allied health professionals must be licensed in the province or territory in which they practice with their provincial or territorial licensing body.

 Notes: